BIOGRAPHY

 Photograph by Wai Lok Cheung

-Her work is performed internationally, with commissions by Radio France, Festival d'Aix-en-Provence, South African Music Rights Organisation, Guildhall School of Music & Drama, Ensemble Matters, and performances at Barbican Hall, La Scala Paris, Centre in the Square, Silk Street Theatre, Vorarlberg Museum, Festival Présences, ISCM World New Music Days, Aix en Juin, Grahamstown National Arts Festival, and Bloomsbury Festival.
+Amy Crankshaw’s music has been described as having “a real feeling of ecstasy” (Planet Hugill); “carrying images and sensations“ (Ôlyrix); and as “an act of love” (Opera Now).
+Her work is performed internationally, with commissions by Radio France, Festival d'Aix-en-Provence, South African Music Rights Organisation, Guildhall School of Music & Drama and Ensemble Matters, with performances at Barbican Hall, La Scala Paris, Centre in the Square, Silk Street Theatre, Vorarlberg Museum, Festival Présences, ISCM World New Music Days, Aix en Juin, Grahamstown National Arts Festival, and Bloomsbury Festival, among others.

 Amy has held multiple residencies with Académie du Festival d’Aix-en-Provence, including the Chamber Music Residency in 2022, and was commissioned by Festival d'Aix to co-create a site-specific chamber opera for Aix en Juin in the same year.
 In 2021, she was commissioned to write a new orchestration of Pauline Viardot’s salon opera Cendrillon for Guildhall School’s 2021 Autumn opera season, and was composer-in-residence with the London City Orchestra in 2016.